knanne/knanne.github.io/README.md

 The site can be found at [knanne.github.io](https://knanne.github.io)

+Below are my notes on how to mantain this site

 # Writing Posts Procedure

   1. create new markdown file in `/_posts` directory with filename format `YYYY-MM-DD-Title.md`